-The Acute Care Unit is looking for a weekend CNA for our medical surgical, swing and extended care beds.
+The Acute Care Department is looking for a CNA for our medical surgical, swing and extended care beds.
 This position offers 2 day shifts 0700-1900, 24 hours a week.
 This position will provide direct patient care under the supervision of the RN.
 Must enjoy working with a diverse group of patients and must be certified in the State of Washington.
 The Certified Nursing Assistant (CNA) provides basic nursing care activities under the direction of the Charge Nurse (RN), Registered Nurse (RN), Licensed Practical Nurse (LPN), provider, etc. in the MS Unit within his/her scope of practice (RCW 18.360.050).
 The CNA assists the provider, RNs, LPN or other nursing staff with: daily care of the patient, collecting patient information, communicating key information to the RN, LPN or provider, and anticipates/acts on needs of the patient proactively.
 The CNA demonstrates excellence in customer service during interactions with patients, families and other customers and works collaboratively with colleagues and departments throughout the organization to provide optimal outcomes for our patients in a compassionate, professional, ethical and knowledgeable fashion.
 May provide necessary routine clerical support for the nursing unit and perform unit secretary duties if needed.
 The CNA is aware of the potential exposure to internal and external hazardous materials, including but not limited to: blood and blood borne pathogens, infectious/communicable diseases, potential physical injury while caring for patients.
 Maintains a safe and clean environment for the care of the patient.

 This position would provide bathing, personal care, skin care, assistance with meals and be willing to listen and provide emotional support.
 Supports the mission, vision and values of the organization.